Fisher Investments Review

 Fee structure

-Some people will find the higher fees worthwhile to gain exposure to Fisher's active management, while others will find the above-average cost isn't justified.
+These fees are higher than the industry average.
+Some people will find the higher fees worthwhile to gain exposure to Fisher's active investment style, while others will find the above-average cost isn't justified.

 For example, if an advisor would earn a $1,000 commission for Product A but believes Product B, which would not earn them any commission, is a better fit for your portfolio, they may be tempted to use Product A to the detriment of your goals.